spaceteams/employment-contract/contract-en.md

 ***JOB TITLE***
 ***COMPANY NAME***

-**Attachments:**
-- Obligation to data secrecy
-- Obligation to protect digital data
 ---
 **Note:**
 **Employers and Employees will receive a digital copy of the contract with two signatures.**